REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: POMDP Construction and Probabilistic Execution

 \subsection{POMDP overview}

-A POMDP is described by a tuple $\langle A^P, S^P, b_0^P, Z^P, T^P, O^P, R^P \rangle$ for specific goal state(s).
-This formulation of a POMDP builds on the standard formulation~\cite{kaelbling:AI98}, and the tuple's elements are: \begin{itemize} \item $A^P$: set of concrete actions available to the robot.
+A POMDP is described by a tuple $\mathcal{P}_o = \langle A^P, S^P, b_0^P, Z^P, T^P, O^P, R^P \rangle$ for specific goal state(s).
+This formulation of a POMDP builds on the standard formulation~\cite{kaelbling:AI98}.
+Since the states and observations of a POMDP are different from the definitions of these terms as used in this paper, we begin by introducing some terminology.

+We refer to each state represented by the POMDP as a \emph{p-state}.
+Recall that each state $\delta_x$ of the fine-resolution system description $\mathcal{D}_{LR}(T)$ contains atoms formed of statics, non-knowledge fluent terms and knowledge fluent terms.
+There is a many-to-one correspondence between states of $\mathcal{D}_{LR}(T)$, and the p-states and observations of the POMDP $\mathcal{P}_o(T)$ constructed from $\mathcal{D}_{LR}(T)$.
+We provide the following definition to avoid confusion as to whether we are referring to $\mathcal{P}_o(T)$ or $\mathcal{D}_{LR}(T)$.

-\item $S^P$: set of p-states to be considered for probabilistic implementation of $a^{H}$.
-A p-state is a projection of states of $\mathcal{D}_{LR}(T)$ on the set of atoms of the form $f(t) = y$, where $f(t)$ is a basic non-knowledge fine-resolution fluent term, or a special p-state called the \emph{terminal p-state}.
-We use the term ``p-state'' to differentiate between the states represented by the POMDP and the definition of state we use in this paper.
+\begin{defn2} [P-states and observations of POMDP $\mathcal{P}_o(T)$]\\ {\rm Let $\mathcal{P}_o(T)$ be a POMDP constructed from the zoomed fine-resolution system description $\mathcal{D}_{LR}(T)$. \begin{itemize} \item Each p-state $s$ of $\mathcal{P}_o(T)$ is a projection of states of $\mathcal{D}_{LR}(T)$ on the set of atoms of the form $f(t) = y$, where $f(t)$ is a basic non-knowledge fine-resolution fluent term, or a special p-state called the \emph{terminal p-state}.

+\item Each observation $z$ of $\mathcal{P}_o(T)$ is a projection of states of $\mathcal{D}_{LR}(T)$ on the set of atoms of basic knowledge fluent terms corresponding to the robot's observation of the possible values of fine-resolution fluent terms such as $observed_{f^*}(robot, x, y) = outcome$, where $y$ is a possible value of the fluent term $f^*(x)$.
+For simplicity, we use the observation \emph{none} to replace all instances that have $undet$ as the $outcome$. \end{itemize} In other words, the p-states (observations) of $\mathcal{P}_o(T)$ are obtained by dropping the atoms formed of knowledge (non-knowledge) fluent terms and statics in the states of $\mathcal{D}_{LR}(T)$. } \end{defn2}

+We can now define the elements of a POMDP tuple: \begin{itemize} \item $A^P$: set of concrete, fine-resolution actions available to the robot.